Bmax B4 Ultra

 Bmax B4 Ultra performance tier

-GOOJODOQ provides a comprehensive hands-on review of the Bmax B4 Ultra, focusing extensively on the unboxing experience and initial setup process.
-The reviewer emphasizes the incredibly compact form factor, stating that “it fits in the palm of one hand” and “weighs about 200 grams, just a little more than a mobile phone.”
-A significant portion of the review covers practical aspects like navigating Windows 11 Pro setup and utilizing the F9 recovery partition feature.
+Green Apple Online provides a comprehensive Thai-language hands-on review of the Bmax B4 Ultra (the descriptions below are translated from the Thai narration, not verbatim English quotes), focusing extensively on the unboxing and initial setup.
+The reviewer emphasizes the compact form factor, holding the whole unit in one palm and noting it weighs a little over 200 grams, only slightly heavier than a mobile phone.
+A significant portion of the review walks through Windows 11 Pro setup and the F9 BMAX Smart Recovery partition.

 NotebookCheck's Analysis